 Hyper-IgD syndrome clusters in children of Dutch, French, and other Northern European ancestry and is caused by

-Diagnosis is based on history, examination, and a serum IgD level of > 14 mg/mL.
+Diagnosis of hyper-IgD syndrome is based on history, examination, and a serum IgD level of > 100 units/L; however, up to 20% of patients have normal serum IgD levels.
 Nonspecific abnormalities include leukocytosis and elevated acute-phase reactants during fever; elevated urinary mevalonic acid during attacks helps confirm the diagnosis.

-There are no proven treatments to prevent attacks.
+Anakinra (100 mg subcutaneously once a day) and canakinumab (150 mg subcutaneously every 4 weeks) are proved to prevent attacks (1).
 Patients can expect to have recurrent bouts of fever throughout their life, although episodes tend to become less frequent after adolescence.

 NSAIDs and corticosteroids may help relieve symptoms during attacks.
 On-demand treatment of symptoms with anakinra has been used successfully (2).

 1. De Benedetti F, Gattorno M, Anton J, et al: Canakinumab for the treatment of autoinflammatory recurrent fever syndromes.
 N Engl J Med 378(20):1908–1919, 2018. doi: 10.1056/NEJMoa1706314.

 2. ter Haar NM, Oswald M, Jeyaratnam J, et al: Recommendations for the management of autoinflammatory diseases.
 Ann Rheum Dis 74(9):1636–1644, 2015. doi: 10.1136/annrheumdis-2015-207546.